Clever/stealth/README.md

     ./stealth dupes --environment [production OR development] --service [service-name] --key [key name] --replace-with [value to replace with]

+To delete a secret:

+    ./stealth delete --environment [production OR development] --service [service-name] --key [key name]

 # tests

 To run tests, use: